 LMI data powered by LMI for All

-- You normally need a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in a relevant technical subject.
+- You normally need a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in Computing: Technical Support or another relevant technical subject.

 - For entry to HNC and HND courses you normally need 1-2 Highers plus some subjects at National 4 or 5.
 For a degree course you need 4-5 Highers including Maths and Physics or a technological subject.

-- You may be able to get in through a Level 2 Modern Apprenticeship at SCQF Level 5.
-There are no formal entry requirements but some subjects at National 4 or 5 in Maths, English, Physics or Computer Science would be useful.
+- You may be able to get in through a Modern Apprenticeship in IT and Telecommunications at SCQF Level 5 for which you may need 3-5 subjects at National 5, usually including English and Maths.
+Computing Science would be useful.

-- You could enter through the Information Technology Foundation Apprenticeship (FA) in IT: Hardware and System Support, which you can start in S5 and study at school and college.
+- You could enter through the Foundation Apprenticeship (FA) in IT: Hardware and System Support, which you can start in S5 and study at school and college.
 Entry requirements vary between colleges, but you usually need relevant subjects at National 5 such as Maths, Physics or Computing Science and be working towards Highers in S6.